Read Smith’s plans for the fall 2021 semester.

 - Understand your audience.

-- Coordinate your personal statement and primary application to avoid redundancy.
+- Coordinate your personal statement and primary and secondary application responses to avoid redundancy.

 - Use an 'active' voice.